olubusolami/olubusolami/README.md

 ## A lot about Olúbùsọ́lá

-👩‍💻 I'm currently working on graduating well at Zuri Internship (successfully done and added another completion "HNGi9 Finalist).
+👩

+👩‍💻 Successfully completed the ZURI Internship and HNGi9

-🧠 I'm currently learning Azure Development.
+🧠 I'm currently learning another stack.

 👯‍♀️ I'm looking forward to collaborating on whatsApp codebase and other research open source.

-🤔 I'm looking for help with Jobs and how to go about Azure Development.
+🤔 I'm looking for help with Jobs and how to go about my new stack.

 💬 Ask me about God and food